leandre000/stoka/README.md

 ## ☕ About Stoka

-Stoka is designed specifically for coffee businesses, providing a comprehensive management solution that combines modern technology with the warmth and tradition of coffee culture.
-Whether you're running a coffee shop, roastery, or coffee farm, Stoka helps you manage every aspect of your business efficiently.
+Stoka is designed for businesses of all types, providing a comprehensive inventory management solution that combines modern technology with intuitive design.
+Whether you're running a retail store, manufacturing facility, or any business with inventory needs, Stoka helps you manage every aspect of your business efficiently.

 ---